 - There is no waiting period after Chapter 13 Bankruptcy Discharged Date to Qualify For FHA Loan

 - But needs to be a manual underwrite if the Chapter 13 Bankruptcy Discharged Date has not been seasoned for at least 2 years

 Home buyers can qualify for FHA Loans after housing event after meeting mandatory waiting period requirements:

-- There is a three waiting period from the recorded date of a foreclosure or the date of the sheriff’s sale to qualify for a FHA Mortgage
+- There is a three waiting period from the recorded date of foreclosure or the date of the sheriff’s sale to qualify for an FHA Mortgage

 - Deed In Lieu Of Foreclosure:

-- There is a three year waiting period from the recorded date of a deed in lieu of foreclosure to qualify for a FHA Loan
+- There is a three year waiting period from the recorded date of a deed in lieu of foreclosure to qualify for an FHA Loan

 - Short Sale:

-- There is a three year waiting period from the short sale date of the property which is reflected on closing statement of the short sale to qualify for a FHA Loan
+- There is a three year waiting period from the short sale date of the property which is reflected on the closing statement of the short sale to qualify for an FHA Loan

 FHA Loans With Bad Credit

 Home Buyers with bad credit can qualify for FHA Loans.
-However, in order to get an approve/eligible per Automated Underwriting System approval, timely payments in the past 12 months is often required.
+However, in order to get approve/eligible per Automated Underwriting System approval, timely payments in the past 12 months are often required.
 AUS will approve with one or two late payments in the past 12 months.

 - Periods Of Bad Credit:

 - FHA understands borrowers having periods of bad credit and/or derogatory credit but FHA wants borrowers to have re-established credit and timely payment history for past 12 months

 - Unpaid Collection Accounts: